 Frontier News is our quarterly publication where we keep our supporters up to date with stories across Remote Australia.

 In this edition of Frontier News we bring you the stories of farmers who continue to face hardships brought on by the effects of COVID-19 as we pass the halfway mark of 2020.
 But through it all, Frontier Services has been bringing much needed relief for people in the bush.
 Our Outback Links volunteers continue to bring hope during hard times.
-We also share the story of chaplains Arnie and Jennie who have been working with bushfire affected communities as they travel the long road to recovery.DOWNLOAD OUR LATEST ISSUE
+We also share the story of chaplains Arnie and Jennie who have been working with bushfire affected communities as they travel the long road to recovery.Read This Issue

 We're heartened by stories of people rallying behind those who are struggling with the ongoing drought, or have lost everything to bushfire.
 We share some of these stories with you in this edition, including a personal account from our Bush Chaplain Rev Rowena Harris, who was trapped in Mallacoota by the fires.
-We also introduce you to Pastor Julia Lennon, our first ever female Aboriginal Bush Chaplain, who is working to bring First and Second Peoples together in Oodnadatta.DOWNLOAD THIS ISSUE
+We also introduce you to Pastor Julia Lennon, our first ever female Aboriginal Bush Chaplain, who is working to bring First and Second Peoples together in Oodnadatta.Read This Issue

 We are incredibly proud of our wonderful Bush Chaplains and Outback Links volunteers who, with your support, bring helping hands, hope and mateship to rural and remote communities.
 In our November edition, we introduce you to Rev Phill Matthews who helped identify practical ways to support drought-affected farmers in Carinda, New South Wales.
 Follow his and our volunteers’ story on pages 4 to 9.